Heraion of Samos: Votive offerings

 A number of the votives dedicated in the late seventh and sixth centuries BC attest to the far-reaching commercial links of archaic Samos and the prestige attached to votive dedications of exotic objects at that time.
 These objects include natural treasures, such as skull fragments from an Egyptian crocodile and hartebeest, as well as a stalactite and lumps of rock crystal.
 They also include exotic manufactured items, chiefly ivories from Egypt and the Near East.
 Two bronze figurines of the goddess Gula from Isin in Babylonia might be early examples of interpretatio graeca.
-A bronze horse trapping from northern Syria bears an Aramaic inscription from the late ninth century BC - the earliest example of alphabetic writing found anywhere in Greece.
+A bronze horse trapping, the Hazael horse frontlet, from northern Syria (possibly Arslan Tash) bears an Aramaic inscription from the late ninth century BC - the earliest example of alphabetic writing found anywhere in Greece.
 Other votives originated in Cyprus, Phoenicia, even Iran and Urartu.
 Some of these items were acquired through trade, especially the export of Greek slaves, while others may have been the proceeds of mercenary service.
 Aideen Carty interprets these votives as evidence of the important role of the sanctuary in aristocratic competitive display in the archaic period.

 On a smaller scale the votive objects indicate that these two phenomena - interaction with the wider world and use of the sanctuary for competitive display - continued in later periods.
 The site is peppered with the remains of honorific decrees and statues from the Hellenistic-Roman period, of the type found throughout the Eastern Mediterranean in this period.
 Additionally, six to thirteen figurines of Isis nursing Horus have been found at the site, indicating that connection or association between Hera and Isis developed in the Hellenistic-Roman period.